ratoru/homepage-old/README.md

 ## Intro

-This is a work in progres.
-Oh, and also my personal homepage.
-Built with NextJs and TailwindCss.
+This is a work in progress built with NextJs and TailwindCss.

 ## Credits